matteo-pallini/drabbit17.github.io/_posts/2021-09-04-a-better-patterns-for-pickling-machine-learning-models.md

 comments: true
 author_profile: true
 title: "A better pattern for pickling machine learning models"
-excerpt: Can we do better than a straightforward pickle.dumps?
+excerpt: Can we do better than a straightforward pickle.dump?
 ---

 ## TL;DR